talkpython/100daysofweb-with-python-course/days/005-008-html5/your-turn/README.md

 ## Day 1: Watch the video lessons

 The watch the videos and keep track of where you might want to grab some examples.
-Remember you have everything you saw typed in the demos folder adjacent to this one if you need it.
+Remember you have everything you saw typed in the demos folder adjacent to this one if you need them.

 ## Days 2-3: Recreate Google's homepage

 For your hands-on exercises during this chapter, you'll do something quick and easy: recreate Google!

 While I made fun of Yahoo! for being nothing but a glamorized Yellow Pages, the tech behind Google was truly revolutionary at the time.

-But there web design was decidedly not special.
+But their web design was decidedly not special.
 Check it out in the way back machine (choose 1998 for your time frame):

 [https://web.archive.org/web/19981202230410/http://www.google.com/](https://web.archive.org/web/19981202230410/http://www.google.com/)